CurveDocs/curve-docs/docs/crvUSD/amm.md

     === "Example"

-        In this example, the `active_band` is `-40`, which consists both of the colltaral and borrowable token.
+        In this example, the `active_band` is `-40`, which consists both of the collateral and borrowable token.
 All bands above do not hold any balances of the borrowable token as those bands fully consist of the collateral token.
 But all bands below are fully in the borrowable token.

         ```shell
         >>> AMM.bands_x(-39)